hashicorp/terraform-website/content/source/docs/extend/resources/customizing-differences.html.md

 # Resources - Customizing Differences

-Terraform tracks the state of provisioned resources in its state file.
-The user passed configuration is compared against what is in the state file.
-When there is a detected discrepancy the user is presented with the difference of what is configured versus what is in state.
-Sometimes these scenarios require special handling, this is where the `CustomizeDiff` function is used.
-It is passed a `*schema.ResourceDiff`, a structure similar to `schema.ResourceData` but lacking most write functions like `Set`, while introducing new functions that work with the difference such as `SetNew`, `SetNewComputed`, and `ForceNew`.
+Terraform tracks the state of provisioned resources in its state file, and compares the user-passed configuration against that state.
+When Terraform detects a discrepancy, it presents the user with the differences between the configuration and the state.

+Sometimes determining the differences between state and configuration requires special handling, which can be managed with the `CustomizeDiff` function.

+`CustomizeDiff` is passed a `*schema.ResourceDiff`.
+This is a structure similar to `schema.ResourceData` — it lacks most write functions (like `Set`), but adds some functions for working with the difference, such as `SetNew`, `SetNewComputed`, and `ForceNew`.

-While any function can be provided for difference customization, it is recommended to try and compose the behavior using the [customdiff](https://godoc.org/github.com/hashicorp/terraform/helper/customdiff) helper package.
-This will allow for a more declarative configuration; however, it should not be overused, so for highly custom requirements, opt for a tailor-made function.
+Any function can be provided for difference customization.
+For the majority of simple cases, we recommend that you first try to compose the behavior using the [customdiff](https://godoc.org/github.com/hashicorp/terraform/helper/customdiff) helper package, which allows for a more declarative configuration.
+However, for highly custom requirements, a custom-made function is usually easier and more maintainable than working around the helper's limitations.

 ```go
 package example